imbrikis/seeessess/README.md

 ### Page 10: Side-scrolling Nav w/dropdown

 - A side-scrolling navbar with select elements.
-The elements should infinitely scroll horizontally
+The elements should infinitely scroll horizontally.
+A work in progress